spectrocloud/librarium/content/docs/04.5-devx/03-cluster-groups.md

 ### Create Your Cluster Group (Tenant Scope)

-To create Palette Host Cluster Groups, the developer needs to [deploy healthy running Palette host clusters](/clusters).
+To create Palette Host Cluster Groups, the developer needs to [deploy healthy running Palette host clusters](/clusters) under the **Tenant Admin Scope**.
 Then, these clusters can be aggregated as a Cluster Group.
 To create a Palette Host cluster group:

 <br />